Vyral/base-template/_posts/2019-01-28-how-data-can-help-you-locate-the-ideal-client--boost-your-roi.md

 {% include youtube.html %}

 The secret to getting to outbound prospecting and securing the best ROI possible is **acquiring great data.** So where does it come from?
-Well, there’s no single data gold mine and finding the best data heavily depends on the industry you’re in.
+Well, there’s no single data gold mine, and finding the best data heavily depends on the industry you’re in.

 To better define what data is, think of it as a list; in essence, it’s a list comprised of people that are the ideal client you’ve set your sights on.